What is settlement?

 If a payment is failed, both the payer and the merchant will receive an email explaining the failure.
 Additionally, if you have set a callback_uri on the payment, you will receive an IPN notifying you of the failure.

-Once the payment has been reviewed and accepted by our risk engine, it will be captured.
+Once the payment has been reviewed and accepted by our risk engine, it will be released.
 The payment will be counted towards the balance of the WePay account.
 If the payment is not held in reserve, it will be withdrawn at the next scheduled withdrawal time.

 WePay has a unique and sophisticated reserves system that tries to balance getting merchants their money as soon as possible while also protecting against fraud.